xpqz/documentation/language-reference/docs/language-reference-guide/primitive-functions/non-scalar-selection-functions/unique.md

 <h1 class="heading"><span class="name">Unique</span><span class="command">R←∪Y</span></h1>

 `Y` may be any array. `R` is a vector of the unique major cells of `Y` (the unique items of a vector, the unique rows of a matrix and so forth), in the order in which they first appear in `Y`.
-For further information, see
+For further information, see [Major Cells on page 1](../Introduction/Variables/Cells%20and%20Subarrays.htm#Major_Cells).
-Programming Reference Guide:

-Cells and SubarraysMajor Cells on page 1.

 `⎕CT` and `⎕DCT` are  implicit arguments of Unique.